 Acting as your global HR team, an EOR handles everything from hiring and onboarding to risk mitigation, global benefits administration, running global payroll, and providing ongoing HR support so you can quickly and compliantly hire and pay employees in the Philippines without establishing an entity.

 While an EOR takes care of the heaviest HR tasks associated with building a distributed workforce abroad, you continue owning your employees' day-to-day responsibilities and goals.

 Partnering with an EOR is a streamlined option to test foreign markets and set up your workforce quickly in multiple countries with less financial commitment and risk.

 Learn more: What Is an Employer of Record (EOR)?

-3. Hire and Pay Contractors in the Philippines
+3. Hire and pay contractors in the Philippines

 Because a contractor provides their services as a self-employed individual, there is no commitment beyond the contract term.
 Hiring and paying contractors also results in more flexibility, quicker onboarding times, and cost savings.

-An employer’s social and payroll contributions in the Philippines may seem foreign to companies based in another country.
-Failure to correctly calculate payroll and taxes in the Philippines leads to fines, so it’s important to understand the requirements.
+A foreign employer may be unfamiliar with mandatory payroll contributions in the Philippines.
+Failure to correctly calculate payroll and taxes in the Philippines leads to litigation and fines, so it’s essential to understand the requirements.

 - Philippine Health Insurance Corporation (PhilHealth).
 PhilHealth is a government-funded healthcare system.